Optical Drawing Aids

 I bought a NeoLucida, a modern version of an old optical drawing aid.
 The ad can be seen on YouTube, or you can find out more at Big i Design.
 I also bought David Hockney's book Secret Knowledge about optical drawing aids as used in the Renaissance and later.

-It's an interesting device, but I started wondering if we could do better with modern optics.
+It's an interesting device, but I started wondering if I could build my own.
 So I bought a 50% beamsplitter pentaprism from Edmund Optics and built a mounting bracket that fits on a standard microphone stand.

 Home built camera lucida

-My first idea is that I would rather look forward at the subject and see the reflected image of the paper, rather than down at the paper as in the Neo Lucida.
+I prefer to look forward at the subject and see the reflected image of the paper, rather than down at the paper as in the Neo Lucida.
+It's harder to maintain the right eye position, but easier to get the balance between the two images right because I can shine a light on the paper rather than the subject.

 Human with camera lucida